Surrender (religion)

-To surrender in spirituality and religion means that a believer completely gives up his own will and subjects his thoughts, ideas, and deeds to the will and teachings of a higher power.
-It may also be contrasted with Submission.
+To surrender in spirituality and religion means that a believer completely gives up their own will and subjects his thoughts, ideas, and deeds to the will and teachings of a higher power.
+It may also be contrasted with submission.
 Surrender is willful acceptance and yielding to a dominating force and their will.

 Christianity

-In Christianity, the first main principle of surrender is "Dying to Self", or "The Carrying of Your Cross" allowing Christ to reign and rule in the order of how one's life is carried out, illustrated in the following passages:
+In Christianity, the first main principle of surrender is "Dying to Self", or "The Carrying of Your Cross", allowing Christ to reign and rule in the order of how one's life is carried out, illustrated in the following passages:

 Another principle central to the Christian concept of surrender is the concept of surrender to God's Will.
 Surrendering to God's will entails both the surrender of our will to His, in His sovereignty over all things, in which His ways of operating and thinking prevails over humanity's and Satan's.
 Secondarily, the surrender of one's will is evidenced by the acknowledgement of God's will for our personal lives in even the smallest decisions.
 This is done through putting personal desire aside in favor of God's perfect will for our lives.
 This includes the reality of an acceptance to a calling or purpose.
-The precipice or essentiality of this personal surrender is obedience, and obedience to God is an indication of bringing about His will.
-Which, having lasting effects through generations, and in kingdoms/nations, is often associated with earthly and heavenly blessings.
+The precipice or essentiality of this personal surrender is obedience, and obedience to God is an indication of bringing about His will which, having lasting effects through generations and in kingdoms/nations, is often associated with earthly and heavenly blessings.

-The ultimate surrender; the surrender of Christ, which is a fully submitted will to God's Divine plan, is seen in Christ's birth as well as His final three prayers, in Gethsemane, before His crucifixion.
+The ultimate surrender, the surrender of Christ, which is a fully submitted will to God's Divine plan, is seen in Christ's birth as well as His final three prayers, in Gethsemane, before His crucifixion.
 The coming into the world as God incarnate and then the surrender to the Cross/His life in the act of sacrificial atonement, breaking the curse of sin and death from the Fall.